original illustrations of the kits worn during the season

 In contrast to their League form United reached the F.A.
 Cup quarter finals.
 The tie at Old Trafford attracted the largest crowd of the season, 59,300, and club record receipts of £3,114 5s.
 Despite a local miner's strike, the United board had raised the admission prices in the popular side to 1s.(5p).
 The game ended as a draw and United lost the replay 4-2 after extra time, despite leading 2-1 with just six minutes to go.

-We believe it is highly probable that United's goalkeepers continued to wear an all white shirt of similar style to that of the outfield players.
-Photographs suggest that Harry Moger, United's first choice 'keeper, frequently wore a white collared under-shirt.
+We believe it is highly probable that United's goalkeepers continued to wear an all white shirt.
+Photographs suggest that High Edmonds, United's first choice 'keeper, wore a thick jersey with high roll-up neck, whilst Harry Moger frequently preferred a shirt of similar style to that of the outfield players, worn with a white collared under-shirt.

 Although we cannot tell from contemporary photographs, we believe the change shirts were royal blue.
 The squad photograph from the practice game in August shows reserve 'keeper Hugh Edmonds wearing a design with a darker collar yoke.